 We started the breakfast club programme in 1999 because we knew there were children all over the country attending school every day without having breakfast.
-Hungry children find it harder to concentrate and learn, ultimatey impacting their academic attaninment.
+Hungry children find it harder to concentrate and learn, ultimately impacting their academic attainment.

 The Greggs Foundation encourages the use of parent volunteers in breakfast club.
 Research has shown the clubs create opportunities to volunteer, helping inactive adults become work ready.
 Breakfast Clubs also help to build relationships, both between pupils who enjoy socialising over a meal, and between the school and the parents benefiting from the extra support.

 Everybody knows the benefits of a healthy breakfast, but not every child gets one before the start of the school day.